wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 					- Failures: eventually those mistakes introduce errors into the code.
 We want those not lead into failures.
 				- Means:
 					- Validation:
-						- Error removal: we run tests against the softwar -
+						- Error removal: we run tests against the software and we -
 -
 -